Breathe Again

 "Breathe Again" is a song by American R&B singer Toni Braxton.
 It was written by Kenneth "Babyface" Edmonds and produced by Edmonds, L.A.
-Reid, and Daryl Simmons for Braxton's self-titled debut album (1993).
+Reid, and Daryl Simmons for Braxton's eponymous debut album (1993).
 Its lyrics evokes a sense of nostalgia from a relationship that has run its course.
 The ballad was released as the album's second single on August 6, 1993, by LaFace and Arista Records.
+It received mostly positive reviews from music critics, whom praised Braxton's vocal performance, describing it as "haunting", "hypnotic", "melancholy" and "yearning".

-The single peaked at number three on the US Billboard Hot 100 and number four on the Billboard Hot R&B Singles and Adult Contemporary charts.
+The single peaked at numbers three and two on the US Billboard Hot 100 and Cash Box Top 100, as well as number four on the Billboard Hot R&B Singles and Adult Contemporary charts.
 "Breathe Again" became one of Braxton's most successful international hits, reaching number two in Australia, New Zealand and the United Kingdom and peaking within the top 10 in several European countries and Canada.
-The song earned Braxton her second consecutive Grammy Award for Best Female R&B Vocal Performance in 1995.
+Its accompanying music video was directed by Randee St. Nicholas and filmed in England, featuring Braxton running through a hedge maze in a 17th-century dress.
+It won an award at the 1994 Billboard Music Video Awards and the song earned Braxton her second consecutive Grammy Award for Best Female R&B Vocal Performance in 1995.

 "Breathe Again" was included in all of the greatest hits collections released by Braxton, including Ultimate Toni Braxton (2003), Platinum & Gold Collection (2004), The Essential Toni Braxton (2007), Playlist: The Very Best of Toni Braxton (2008) and Breathe Again: The Best of Toni Braxton (2009).

 Background and composition

-After the success of the previous single, "Another Sad Love Song", "Breathe Again" was released as the second official single from Toni Braxton's self-titled album, on August 6, 1993.
+After the success of the previous single, "Another Sad Love Song", "Breathe Again" was released as the second official single from Toni Braxton's self-titled album, on October 6, 1993.
 "Breathe Again" was written and produced by Kenneth "Babyface" Edmonds, with co-production being handled by Daryl Simmons and L.A.
 Reid.
 Lyrically, in "Breathe Again", Braxton would crumble and have a nervous breakdown if her boyfriend were to break up with her, singing, "If I never feel you in my arms again/If I never feel your tender kiss again/If I never hear I love you now and then/Will I never make love to you once again/Please understand/If love ends/Then I promise you, I promise you, that/That I shall never breathe again."